Michael Cartellone: Biography

-Michael Cartellone was born on June 7, 1962, in Cleveland, Ohio.
-He is of Sicilian origin, to be precise from Bronte, Sicily.
-The surname is in fact the Americanized version of "Cartillone".
+Michael Cartellone's family is of Sicilian origin, specifically Bronte, Sicily.
+The name is the Anglicized version of Cartillone.

 Cartellone is the former drummer of Damn Yankees (1989–1996, 1998–2001) and a former drummer for Accept (1996).
 After Damn Yankees broke up, Cartellone worked as the touring drummer for Ted Nugent and later John Fogerty before settling in with Lynyrd Skynyrd.

 Cartellone has toured and recorded with a wide variety of artists including Adrian Belew, Jack Blades (after the dissolution of Damn Yankees), Cher, John Fogerty, Peter Frampton, Brad Gillis, Wolf Hoffmann, Eddie Jobson, Freddie Mercury, Tommy Shaw (before and after the formation of Damn Yankees), Shaw Blades, Joe Lynn Turner, and John Wetton.

 Cartellone is the drummer on former Faith No More singer Chuck Mosley's 2009 album, Will Rap Over Hard Rock for Food.

-He is also an accomplished painter and ardent Charlie Chaplin and Cleveland Indians fan.
+He is also a painter, a fan of Charlie Chaplin and the Cleveland Indians.

 Cartellone uses Pearl drums, pedals and hardware and Zildjian cymbals, most notably the A and A custom series, but previously used the Z custom series in the past, and he also uses Remo drumheads.